Vladimir Ilyich Lenin – individual works, compilations, biographies and including earlier Collected and Selected editions

 On the October Revolution, Novosti, Moscow, 1980, 120 pages.

-Lenin versus Trotsky and his followers, (Moscow, Novosti, 1981), 127 pages.
+Lenin versus Trotsky and his followers, Novosti, Moscow, 1981, 127 pages.
 (Pages 106-107 missing.)
 A late Revisionist compilation of quotes from VI Lenin attacking the ‘enemies from within the Party’.

 On the United States of America, a collection of articles and excerpts, Progress, Moscow, 1982, 636 pages.